 - Galindo – A lively spot for food and drinks.
 You’ll want to get chorillanas here.
-Chorillanas are a plate of fried potatoes topped with meat, cheese, and onions.
+Chorillanas is a plate of fried potatoes topped with sauteed meat, onions and fried eggs.
 It’s great drinking food.
-Afterward, you can go bar hopping and see live music!
+Afterward, you can go bar hopping and see live music in the Bellavista neighborhood.

 - Giratorio – We came here on 11/9 (the anniversary of Chile’s military coup) when most businesses are closed or close early.
 The restaurant rotates so that you can have a 360 view of the restaurant while dining on the 18th floor.
 The food here is PHENOMENAL.
 Come on Mon-Fri as they have a pre-fixe menu from 12p-6p where you can get a selection of three items for the price of an entree.
 We loved the Lomo Colonial and Flan Casero (Homemade).